oqolarte/oblong/content/project/imbentori.md

 1. the art of snoring discreetly but audibly
 1. the ability to snag attention even from a great distance, solitude, truly rare and unique: the perks of being a pall flower
 1. python as a scarf
+1. i withdrew money from the ATM; a big heap---80M

 {{< btt >}}